Cobra Learning - Organizing your course accessibly

 - Set up enumerations in the Content tool's Settings to establish a clear hierarchy in your course content.
-Well-defined course structure is easier to navigate for screen reader users and students with learning disabilities.
+Well-defined course structure is easier to navigate for screen reader users and learners with learning disabilities.

 - If you need to use PDF files for additional content, use optical character recognition (OCR) if you are scanning documents so the text can be read by screen readers.
 Also consider adding tags to your documents to enable screen reader users to navigate them more easily.
 For more information about PDF accessibility, go to http://webaim.org/techniques/acrobat.

 - If your readings and lecture materials use many graphics, tables, videos, or audio recordings, provide a text-only alternative.
 Text-only material should supplement, not replace, other delivery methods.
 Videos, graphics, and audio files are a great way to generate interest in a topic, present material from different perspectives, and help students with learning disabilities through redundancy.
-Make the text-only alternatives easy to compile for print so that all students can use them as study aids at their leisure.
+Make the text-only alternatives easy to compile for print so that all learners can use them as study aids at their leisure.

 Most of the following tips provided are web content standards set by the World Wide Web Consortium in the Web Content Accessibility Guidelines and should be considered when creating HTML content: